MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_08_CreateaLogAnalyticsworkspaceAzureStorageAccountDataCollectionRule(DCR).md

 ---
 lab:
-    title: '08 - Create a Log Analytics Workspace, Azure Storage Account, and Data Collection Rule (DCR)'
+  title: 08 - Create a Log Analytics Workspace, Azure Storage Account, and Data Collection
+    Rule (DCR)
-    module: 'Module 03 - Configure and manage threat protection by using Microsoft Defender for Cloud'
+  module: Module 03 - Configure and manage threat protection by using Microsoft Defender
+    for Cloud
+  description: As an Azure Security Engineer for a financial technology company, you
+    are tasked with enhancing monitoring and security visibility across all Azure virtual machines (VMs) used for processing financial transactions and managing sensitive customer data.
+The security team requires detailed logs and performance metrics from these VMs to detect potential threats and optimize system performance.
+    The Chief Information Security Officer (CISO) has asked you to implement a solution that collects security events, system logs, and performance counters.
+You have been assigned to configure the Azure Monitor Agent (AMA) along with Data Collection Rules (DCRs) to centralize log collection and performance monitoring.
+  duration: 10 minutes
+  level: 500
+  islab: true
+  primarytopics:
+  - Azure
+  - Azure Monitor
+  - Azure Storage
+  - Azure Virtual Machines
 ---

 # Lab 08: Create a Log Analytics Workspace, Azure Storage Account, and Data Collection Rule (DCR)